gramalingam/onnx/docs/Operators.md

   The scan operation returns the final values of the state_variables as well as the scan_outputs.

-  The operation supports batching, and the batch-axis is required to be 0.
+  The operation supports batching.
 When multiple scan_input tensors are used, they must all have the same batch-size, and they must all have the same maximum-sequence-length (the dimensionality of the sequence axis or scan axis).
-The sequence axis or scan axis is required to be 1.
+  By default, the batch axis is 0 and the sequence axis or scan axis is 1.
+  The attribute seq_major can be used to swap the sequence axis and batch axis.

   The operation has an optional sequence_lens input (of shape [BATCH_SIZE]) to allow variable length sequences of length <= the maximum-sequence-length.
 If this